nextcloud/documentation/user_manual/files/filesweb.rst

 ====================================

 Your ownCloud files can be accessed from anywhere by using your ownCloud web interface.
-In files app, you can view (if a common type), rename, download, share and delete your files easily.
+In files app, you can view (if a common type), move, rename, download, share and delete your files easily.
 If versioning app is enabled, you can also revert a file to specific version.
 See :doc:`versioncontrol` for details.

 .. figure:: ../images/oc_filesweb.png